-The python_requires() feature allows to extend the recipes reusing Python code from other conanfile.py easily, even for inheritance approaches.
+The python_requires() feature allows extending the recipes reusing Python code from other conanfile.py easily, even for inheritance approaches.
 The code to be reused will be in a conanfile.py recipe, and will be managed as any other Conan package.

-Let's create for example some reusable base class:
+Let's create (for example) some reusable base class: